-Claim: Monica Lewinsky said the Democrats "left a bad taste in my mouth."
+Claim: Monica Lewinsky proclaimed she would be voting Republican because 'the Democrats left a bad taste in my mouth.'

 This is not the first time Presidential mistress Monica Lewinsky has had an apocryphal (fellative) quote attributed to her.
 In 2000, the rumor of the moment was a comment she'd supposedly made during a CNN interview with Larry King about her becoming a Jenny Craig spokesperson: "I've learned not to put things in my mouth that are bad for me."